Anzac Day 2019 Newcastle

 Note: an additional station access fee applies for travel to and from Domestic and International Airport stations.
 The entitlement does not include the access fee, so if you're travelling from these stations you'll need to pay the train station access fee.

-The closest station to the Dawn Service at Nobby's Beach is Newcastle Interchange on the Central Coast & Newcastle Line.
+The closest station to the Dawn Service at Nobbys Beach is Newcastle Interchange on the Central Coast & Newcastle Line and Hunter Line.
+From the interchange you can change for a Light rail service to the Newcastle Beach stop to get within walking distance of Nobbys Beach.

 After the Dawn Service, additional services will leave Newcastle Interchange running to Gosford at 07:04 and to Telarah at 06:37.